mozilla/puente/docs/migratingfromtower.rst

    * If you have a bunch of domains and can't squash them into ``django.po(t)`` and ``javascript.po(t)``, then we should talk--open up an issue.

+5. Sync your strings

+   Using Tower, extract, merge and sync strings with Verbatim.
+That way you know exactly what changed when you switched to Puente.

-5. Switch from Tower to Puente.
+6. Switch from Tower to Puente.

    Puente works with Django 1.7 and Jingo 0.7.1.
 It also works with Django 1.8+ and django-jinja.
 It probably works with other Django Jinja2 template